Zanzibar Itinerary: A Perfect 4 Days on the Spice Island in 2025

 🏛 Just down the road, still on the waterfront, is the Palace Museum.
 It’s comprised of several large buildings along the waterfront and was built on the site of an older palace.
 Next door is the House of Wonders.

 These two structures are great examples of the Portuguese, Omani, British, and native Swahili influence over the past few hundred years.
-They are both exquisite and extravagant buildings.
+They are both really exquisite and extravagant buildings.

-At this time it began to be used for government gatherings.
+That’s when it began to be used for government gatherings.
 Then in 1994 it was repurposed and renamed The Palace Museum.
 Some of the royal furnishings and portraits survived and are interesting to see.

 The House of Wonders was the first building to have electricity, as well as an elevator, in East Africa.
 The House of Wonders is devoted to the Swahili influence in the area.

-5. 🌳 Forodhani Garden Night Market
+5. Forodhani Garden Night Market

 The gardens are actually a public park along the same stretch of waterfront where you’ll find the Dispensary.